mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 8. net.sslMode
 9. processManagement.fork

-Configuration files to support deeper nesting as well.

-Take a look at these two options-- sslPEMKey and sslCA file.

-These are both under the SSL parent, which themselves are under the net parent.

-The net parent also captures a bind ip.

-All three options are related to the net parent, but as a sslPEMKey and sslCAKey are specific to net.ssl.
+*Configuration files* to support deeper nesting as well.
+Take a look at these two options -- *sslPEMKey and sslCA* file.
+These are both under the *SSL parent*, which themselves are under the *net parent*.
+The *net parent* also captures *bind ip*.
+All three options are related to the *net parent*, but *sslPEMKey and sslCAKey* are specific to *net.ssl*.

 Now, how did I get to these mappings?